rivet-lang/rive/lib/core/README.md

-# The `core` module
+# The `core` library

-The `core` module contains all the functions and types necessary for the correct operation of the software developed with Rivet.
+This library contains all the functions and types necessary for the correct operation of the software developed with Rivet.